sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/12/2022 18:22 PT_
+_Updated 10/13/2022 17:20 PT_

-v7.19 has passed regression on iOS.
-Android regression is underway.
-The team rest of the team is working on development for v7.20.
+v7.19 has passed regression on iOS and Android.
+We will release on Monday, Oct 17th.
+The team is working on development for v7.20.

 ***

 ### Upcoming Releases
-- v7.19   - October 14, 2022
+- v7.19   - October 17, 2022
 - v7.20   - November 9, 2022

 ### Past Releases